codio-templates/Onboarding-Quick-Start/.guides/content/Creating-an-Assessment-539d.md

 On the next page you will learn how to pull in existing Assessments.

 #### More information about Assessments
-The **Demo Guides and Assessments** project in **My Projects** contains a section on creating Assessments.
-If you do not see this in your My Projects list, then [click here](https://codio.com/home/starter-packs/cc68d38b-b0ea-4825-9814-46a3594c2b11/) to create this from a Codio Starter Pack.
-Click the **Use Pack** button to create a new project from it.

-The documentation also contains more information about Codio Assessments, see the  [Assessments section](https://codio.com/docs/content/authoring/assessments/).
+The documentation contains more information about Codio Assessments, see the  [Assessments section](https://codio.com/docs/content/authoring/assessments/).